-Note: In part 3 of the exam (Needs Met), most of the results blocks have Needs Met and E-A-T (previously PQ) sliders.
+Note: In part 3 of the exam (Needs Met), most of the result blocks have Needs Met and E-A-T (previously PQ) sliders.
 The main focus should be on providing correct Needs Met rating, which in some cases might be affected by E-T-A (PQ) rating when it comes to YMYL queries and results.
 Leapforce/Google re-named PQ to E-T-A in part 3 to make it clear that the most important aspects in PQ are expertise, trustworthiness, and authority.
-In general it is similar to PQ concept.
+In general, it is similar to the PQ concept.
 While giving E-T-A rating you should evaluate MC under these 3 criteria.
-In most cases you may do it fast at a first glance approach, but be sure to provide good evaluation for E-T-A when you have YMYL query.
+In most cases, you may do it fast at a first glance approach, but be sure to provide a good evaluation for E-T-A when you have a YMYL query.

 Once you complete 7 tasks you will get this message:

 No tasks are currently available.
 Please try again later.